Flipez/hcloud-kv/README.md

 As per API spec it supports keys and values with a max lenght of 63 chars. hetzner-kv supports multiple "databases" provided by a flag.

+It uses the token specified via env variable `HCLOUD_TOKEN`

 This tool is a PoC only, do not use for anything.

 ```